cse403-lemme-know/lemme-know/CONTRIBUTING.md

 Keep your pull request tagged as a draft until you want it reviewed.
 Ensure automated tests pass!

+A common cause for CI failures is improper formatting.
+To fix, run `make fmt` in the applicable directories and try again.

+You can run `make lint` in [`frontend/`](./frontend/) or [`backend/`](./backend/) to proactively check for other errors that would be flagged by the CI.

 ## License

 By contributing, you agree that your contributions will be licensed under our [AGPL-3.0 license](./LICENSE).